Lab Staff & Students

 FORMER GRADUATE STUDENTS

 Dr. Maria Rosa, B.S.
 Biology, The City College, New York; M.S.
-Oceanography, University of Connecticut, Storrs; Ph.D.
+Oceanography, University of Connecticut; Ph.D.
 Oceanography, University of Connecticut (graduated fall 2016).
 Maria’s research focused on particle capture and selection in bivalves.
 She examined how surface properties (e.g., surface charge, wettability, carbohydrate characteristics) affected these processes using bioassay guided approaches.
 By using bivalves with different gill morphologies (i.e., gill types), she was able to probe subtle differences between the selection mechanisms of mussels and oysters.
 Data gathered from this study increased our understanding of how bivalves capture and differentiate food and non-food particles.
 Maria is an Assistant Professor in the Department of Biology at Connecticut College, New London.

 Dr. John Doyle, B.S.
 Biology, Saint Peter’s College, Jersey City; M.S.
 Molecular Biology, Montclair State University, Montclair; M.S.
 Criminalistics, University of New Haven, West Haven; Ph.D.
 Oceanography, University of Connecticut (graduated spring 2014).
 John studied the accumulation of nanoparticles in suspension-feeding bivalves, and the potential deleterious effects on immune cells (hemocytes).
 His results demonstrated that oysters and mussels can ingest titania nanoparticles (anatase, P25, and a nanocomposite) because when immersed in seaswater they form large agglomerates that can be captured by the gill.
 Following an acute exposure (hours) nanoparticles accumulate in the digestive tract, but are rapidly eliminated in the feces, with little accumulation after 24 hrs post-exposure.
 Additionally, exposure of oyster hemocytes (in vitro) to bulk or nanoparticulate titania under dark and environmentally-relevant light regimes produce minimal effects on hemocyte viability, phagocytosis, or production of reactive oxygen species.
 John’s research results provide important information regarding the uptake of titania nanoparticles by bivalves and subsequent effects.
 John is currently the Education Director of the Gloucester Marine Genomics Institute in MA.